chrisUsick/Programming-AA/src/body.md

 `finished`
 :   a method which the AA must call to signal that it is completed.
 Calling this method before all the duds are destroyed will cause it to lose.

+Let's add the first code to create an autonomous agent
 [^SD1]: An equivalent example could be a search an rescue agent.
 The behavior would be almost identical, except rather than destroying, a dud on contact, it would rescue them.
 [^SD2]: Duds are not autonomous agents.
 They do not respond to their environment.